Auf Wiedersehen, Pet: Series 2: 1986

 Despite these concerns, the ratings remained high throughout.
 The episode titled "Marjorie Doesn't Live Here Anymore", which Clement and La Frenais described as their favourite in the second series because it was "drab and grey looking", and "added some meat to Oz's character", was not only the most watched episode of the show's run but drew in the highest audience percentage out of all the channels on the night of its screening, with sixteen million viewers.

 Location scenes in the UK were shot around the villages of Caunton, Nottinghamshire, Redmile, Leicestershire and Denton, Lincolnshire.
 Roundhill Primary School, Beeston, Nottinghamshire was used as the location for 'Walker Street Middle School'.
 Some scenes were also filmed in West Bridgford, Nottinghamshire.
 Location shooting in Newcastle lasted for four days at the end of August 1985.
 Studio scenes were filmed at Central's new studios in Nottingham, replacing those at Borehamwood.

-In 1988, ITV decided to show repeat episodes of Auf Wiedersehen, Pet against EastEnders, the BBC's twice-weekly soap that had grown considerably in popularity since its launch in 1985.
+In 1988, ITV decided to show repeat episodes of Auf Wiedersehen, Pet against EastEnders, the BBC's then twice-weekly soap that had grown considerably in popularity since its launch in 1985.
 The episodes had originally been shown in a late evening slot and hence were very adult in content; ITV wanted to show them during family viewing time, and also in a 30-minute slot.
 Consequently, they cut each 50-minute episode into two 25-minute ones, thus turning the 26 episodes of the first two series into 52.
 The shows had to be further edited to remove adult language and sexual references to make them suitable for the desired family-viewing timeslot, and hence the plots often became confusing as key scenes were removed and much of the humour was lost.
 From 5 April 1988, the edited shows began an ITV network run, slotted on Tuesdays and Thursdays at 7.30pm in direct competition with EastEnders on BBC One.
 There were viewer complaints about the editing, and after a few weeks Thames and TVS both opted out of the run and instead showed the original uncut episodes at 10.30pm on Mondays.
 The majority of ITV regions stayed with the edited run until its natural end in September.

 Educating Oz Sketch

 The Dennis and Oz characters were reunited for a one-off educational sketch for Tyne Tees in 1986.
 Made at the height of the AIDS epidemic, it consists of Northern Life presenter Paul Frost and Peter Jones, director of the Haemophilia Centre in Newcastle, discussing HIV/AIDS transmission and prevention in a TV studio, but cuts back and forth to a skit set in a pub, where Dennis and Oz are watching the broadcast, and are themselves discussing the issues over a pint of beer.
 In the conversation, Dennis becomes increasingly frustrated at Oz's typically ignorant views towards sexual fidelity, safe sex practices, homosexuality and drug abuse.
-Eventually Jones enters the pub for real and then explains the issues to Oz directly, who eventually takes heed.
+Eventually Jones enters the pub for real and then explains the issues directly to Oz, who eventually takes heed.